One community makes the leap into MQTT-based utility management

 Formally organized in 1834, Waterford Township is located geographically in the center of Oakland County, Michigan, USA, and is home to over 72,000 residents.
 It is known regionally for its 34 lakes, from which it earns its name.

-In the public utilities industry, however, Waterford is known for its leadership and persistent innovation in water/wastewater management.
+However, in the public utilities industry, Waterford is known for its leadership and persistent innovation in water/wastewater management.
 The Department of Public Works has been featured previously in an Opto 22 case study, and a generation later, DPW is working on another landmark project.